-For the U.S. Department of State (DOS), also in Syria in 2017, we fielded a team to evaluate a civil society-building program for Syrian civil organizations.
-From i-APS’s accumulated experience, we knew that a well-executed work plan requires strong internal quality control to ensure high-quality data collection and deliverables. i-APS was contracted alongside Pillar Systems Corporation to evaluate the impacts of a DOS civil society-building program for Syrian civil organizations.
+For the U.S. Department of State (DOS), also in Middle East in 2017, we fielded a team to evaluate a civil society-building program for Middle Eastern civil organizations.
+From i-APS’s accumulated experience, we knew that a well-executed work plan requires strong internal quality control to ensure high-quality data collection and deliverables. i-APS was contracted alongside Pillar Systems Corporation to evaluate the impacts of a DOS civil society-building program for Middle Eastern civil organizations.
 The i-APS team consisted of a Program Officer based in Turkey and a Project Director and Executive Director in Washington, D.C.
 We worked closely with the our partner, Pillar and their team to ensure high-quality data collection and reporting.

 Our team was effective in training all the required staff in a calibrated sequence that improved the tools, obtained buy-in and agreement for them from our local team, and thereby established a basis for the survey.

 During data collection, we developed a detailed data analysis plan for stakeholder review and approval.
 Our plan for the DOS civil-society evaluation ensured data reliability and validity by triangulating the qualitative and quantitative data plus other relevant data and literature.
 Feedback on the capacity-building support provided by DOS via three data sources – from KIIs of senior CSO staff, surveys of non-senior CSO staff, and surveys of beneficiaries — was employed.
 Key themes were developed from each data source, and findings were derived from at least two out of the three data sources.
 These findings were delivered to the client in a PowerPoint presentation, allowing for feedback.
 The Department of State used the final report to make improvements in programming for the following year, and expressed significant satisfaction with our work.